jfmdev/purecss-utilities/README.md

 To set the margin or padding to a single side, you can use classes `pure-mb-*` / `pure-ml-*` / `pure-mr-*` / `pure-mt-*` and `pure-pb-*` / `pure-pl-*` / `pure-pr-*` / `pure-pt-*`; and to set the margin or padding to the horizontal or vertical sides, you can use classes `pure-mx-*` / `pure-my-*` and `pure-px-*` / `pure-py-*`.

+### Flex

+The library doesn't provide utilities for Flexbox containers, for that you can use the [Flexbox utility classes](https://gist.github.com/jfmdev/e3541b3d9e94866fe429b9baf89e6303) Gist.

 ## Customization